WallarooLabs/wally/book/python/api.md

 Return Python object of the type the next step in the pipeline expects.

 `data` is a `bytes` object representing the incoming Kafka message, and it is up to the developer to translate that into a Python object.

+Your decoder function must be decorated with `@decoder`.

 #### Example Kafka Source Decoder